juek/OtherPageLangs/README.md

 * To change a page's language you first need to unlock the dropdown via the gray lock icon next to it.
 * At the bottom of the list you see the 'New association' row with the 'Add' link.
 Click it to add another page to the list.
 * The new field on the left will show an 'autocomplete' list of all available pages.
 Select one.
-* It the selected page already has a language assigned to it, it will show up in the (then locked) language dropdown.
+* It case the selected page already has a language assigned to it, it will show up in the (then locked) language dropdown.
 If not, select one.
 * Once you added all pages, click the 'Save' button.
 * Now the Gadget should show up.